-So you’ve been hitting your keto macros, but are you still wondering whether or not you’ve achieved ketosis?
+So you’re on a keto meal plan and hitting your keto macros, but are you still wondering whether or not you’ve achieved ketosis?
 Here’s how to tell whether or not you’ve made the official switch to burning more fat for energy.

 How to Put Your Body into Ketosis